lsoft/DpdtInject/README.md

 ## Async resolutions

 Dpdt is a constructor-based injector.
-Async resolutions are not supported because we have not an async constructors.
+Async resolutions are not supported because we have no an async constructors.
 Consider using an async factory class.

 ## Settings